reagento/adaptix/docs/changelog/fragments/+conversion.feature.rst

 New major feature is out!
 Added support for model conversion!
+Now, you can generate boilerplate converter function by adaptix.
 See :ref:`conversion tutorial <conversion-tutorial>` for details.